nicollasricas/unity-deck/README.md

 - The live link is not connecting

-  > Make sure you have installed the [stream deck plugin](https://github.com/nicollasricas/streamdeck-unity/releases/latest), imported the unity package into your project, the port you are using are available and the stream deck software is open. **If you have to change the port don't forget to change it on the [stream deck plugin](https://github.com/nicollasricas/streamdeck-unity)**.
+  > Make sure you have installed the [Stream Deck Plugin](https://github.com/nicollasricas/streamdeck-unity/releases/latest), imported the [Unity Package](https://github.com/nicollasricas/unity-streamdeck/releases/latest) into your project, the port you are using are available and the stream deck software is open. **If you have to change the port don't forget to change it on the [Unity Editor](https://github.com/nicollasricas/unity-streamdeck#settings)**.

 - The default port is been used by another software

-  > You can change the port on the [settings](#Settings) menu, don't forget to change it on the [stream deck plugin](https://github.com/nicollasricas/streamdeck-unity).
+  > You can change the port on the [Settings](#Settings) file, don't forget to change it on the [Stream Deck Plugin](https://github.com/nicollasricas/streamdeck-unity#settings).

 - Will this plugin be built into the compiled project??